Quantum Pontus-Mpemba Effects in Real and Imaginary-time Dynamics: Discussions and Conclusion

 \section{Discussions and Conclusion}

 In this study, we introduce and investigate the concept of quantum Pontus-Mpemba effects, a counterintuitive phenomenon where a quantum system relaxes faster through a two-step evolution protocol compared to a direct quench.
 By employing both real-time and imaginary-time dynamics, we demonstrate that QPME emerges in systems with $U(1)$ symmetry, particularly when initialized in tilted ferromagnetic states at small angles.
 In real-time, the asymmetric evolution of the two-step protocol increases the thermal nature of the initial state, resulting in significantly accelerating thermalization.
 For imaginary-time evolution, the two-step protocol also accelerates convergence to the ground state for small tilt angles.
 We attribute this speedup to the broader charge distribution generated by the initial asymmetric evolution.
 Conversely, QPME is suppressed for large tilt angles or for antiferromagnetic initial states.
-Notably, our finite-size scaling analysis shows that the QPME persists across different system sizes, indicating its robustness in the thermodynamic limit.
+Our variational analysis in Sec.
+IV further confirms that this acceleration is not limited to specific heuristically chosen Hamiltonians; rather, an optimized symmetry-breaking path exists that enhances relaxation efficiency.
+Notably, our results for system sizes up to $L=48$ show consistent QPME behavior, which provides supportive evidence of its potential robustness in the thermodynamic limit.